agelmore/agelmore.github.io/_posts/2015-5-3-Create-pangenome.md

 ![Coverage map reads extracted from full database and assembled]({{ site.url }}/images/Genespercluster.png)

-Here's a plot showing how the genes clustered together. **Notice the Y axis is on a log scale so I could see the separation better.** There are a lot of clusters that only have a single gene, suggesting novel genes or high divergence (so that they didn't blast to eachother).
-Most of the clusters have fewer than 33 genes (one per taxa), but some have many more which means they are paralogs with multiple copies in the same genome.
+Here's a plot showing how the genes clustered together. **Notice the Y axis is on a log scale so I could see the separation better.**  Most of the clusters have fewer than 33 genes (one per taxa), but some have many more which means they are paralogs with multiple copies in the same genome.
 I checked in to see what genes are in the clusters with high gene copy number.

 ~~~~
 awk '$3== "size=94" {print}' NZACET_f0_0taxa_algOMCL_e0_.cluster_list